Basilt69/Basilt69/README.md

 About me:

-* I'm currently persuing bachelor's degree at Baum Moscow State Technical University
-* I am open to getting involved in new interesting prejects
+I'm currently pursuing bachelor's degree at Baum Moscow State Technical University I am open to getting involved in new interesting projects

 <!--
 **Basilt69/Basilt69** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.